AugurProject/augur-core/README.md

 -------------

 ### To do:
-- market needs liquidity to be cash amount, not num of shares
 - need a price function for ls-lmsr
 - min max categorical events - so max-min/numOutcomes is interval between outcome
 - implement categorical in consensus fun + augur.se.